GeneCloud1485/Drama-in-History/docs/4_combat/combat.md

 -   If the target has remaining Grit, the level of success is deducted from their current Grit
 -   If the target's Grit pool reaches zero, the remainder of the damage is added to Flesh damage. (round up)
 -   If the target has zero Grit remaining, all damage is transferred to Flesh damage

+[TODO up to weapon damage max or other limitations?]

 > _E.g.
 3 levels of success are applied to the target's current Grit reducing it from 4 to 1_